TOP

 Les Grézeaux

-The Les Grézeaux vines sit directly opposite the domaine (and are pictured on page two of this profile).
+The parcel Les Grézeaux sits directly opposite the domaine (and it is pictured on page two of this profile).
 There are 3 hectares of vines here, the soils modern alluvial deposits, essentially a coarse gravel composed of flint, quartz and granite.
 This was one of the ‘original’ Baudry parcels, and was once source of the domaine’s top cuvée, before Bernard Baudry acquired the vines in Le Clos Guillot and La Croix Boissée, the wines from these parcels taking precedence in this matter.
 There are plenty of old vines here, the parcel having been first planted in 1945.
-Thus some vines are more than 70-years old, although across the vineyard the average age is closer to 60 years.
+Thus some vines are more than 70 years old, although across the vineyard the average age is closer to 60 years.

 Bernard Baudry